-The Blue Whiskey Independent Film Festival will be presenting its 2017 festival from July 23 - 30 at the AMC Randhurst 12 in Mount Prospect, Illinois.
+Blue Whiskey Independent Film Festival will be presenting its 2017 festival from August 3 - 11 at the Music Box Theatre in Chicago, Illinois.
 In 2016, the festival exhibited over 30 films from around the globe that competed for a variety of awards that ranged in genre, production, performance and audience categories.

 Each film selected for exhibition and competition is screened in one theater over the course of eight days.
 Judges experience each film for the first time along with the audience.
 During the festival's week-long run, filmmakers are encouraged to attend and participate in live Q&A's moderated by a festival judge, enjoy meals with pass holders and partake in any potential panels.
 Each accepted feature filmmaker will receive two festival passes.
 Each accepted short, music video and series pilot filmmaker will receive one festival pass.